 Also booking early is also a great way to make the most of some early bird booking discounts/ The closer to the departure date it gets the more ferries and shuttles will fill up and the fewer low-priced tickets there will be.

 If you’re flying over to France, you may want to hire a car to make it easier for you to get around.
 Driving is the best way to explore the regions of France and the roads in most areas of France are smooth and easy to navigate.

 When hiring a car, book as early as you can and use a travel comparison website to quickly compare deals from different providers.
 This way you’ll be guaranteed to get the cheapest price available.

-To ensure that you don’t have to pay any extra costs along the way, purchasing car hire excess insurance for France will mean you won’t be responsible for paying any extortionate excess cost should your rental car get damaged or stolen.
+To ensure that you don’t have to pay any extra costs along the way, purchasing excess insurance for car hire in Europe will mean you won’t be responsible for paying any extortionate excess cost should your rental car get damaged or stolen.

 Choose a cheap location

 The price you pay for things can very much depend on the location you choose.
 For example, the Mediterranean coast is very popular with families for sun holidays and therefore prices are often higher.